icoffiel/kafka-game/README.md

 - [Games](./games): REST Interface providing CRUD operations.
 DB is monitored by Kafka Connect.
 - [Notifications](./notifications): REST Interface providing CRUD operations.
 Kafka Stream monitors for new games and provides a new message with any email addresses that have opted to be notified.

+Tests are available in the systems application, as well as the notifications application.

+- Systems implements the usual web slices tests along with Test Containers for the repository layer.
+- Notifications implements testing the Kafka Streams implementation.

 ## Prerequisites

 - [Docker Compose](https://docs.docker.com/compose/)